jasonme0830/Isabelle2Cpp-2025/README.md

 ## TODO

-- [ ] Reimplement the conversion based on definitions
-- [ ] Use more const reference to void copying and make sure copy only happens when constructing values
 - [ ] Reimplement function to support function currying
 - [ ] Provide configurable conversion rules
 - [ ] Do some benchmarks between generated cpp codes and native cpp codes